 In addition, you should name the public folder and domain controller in the Exchange cmdlet

 Enable-MailPublicFolder “\Public Folder Name” –Server PUBLICFOLDERSERVER –DomainController DC01

-When you mail enable an exisiting public folder which looks like being mail disabled, but still having an (old) MESO object, a new MESO object will be created.
+When you mail enable an existing public folder which looks like being mail disabled but still having an (old) MESO object, a new MESO object will be created.
 The situation will be as follows:

-The result is not necessarily as expected, as the old MESO object is orphaned an never reconfigured again.
+The result is not necessarily as expected, as the old MESO object is orphaned and never reconfigured again.

-Orphaned objects need to be cleaned up manually and beeing recreated again, if necessary.
-In an Exchange environement that has been migrated from ancient versions to 2010, you might already have a lot of MESO objects having digits added to their common names.
+Orphaned objects need to be cleaned up manually and being recreated again, if necessary.
+In an Exchange environment that has been migrated from ancient versions to 2010, you might already have a lot of MESO objects having digits added to their common names.

-You can cleanup the MESO obejcts as follows:
+You can clean up the MESO objects as follows:

 This results in a correctly named and configured MESO object.
 You can use Bill Long’s PowerShell script to identify orphaned public folder objects in the MESO container.

 This information is related to legacy Exchange public folders being hosted on Exchange Server 2007 and/or Exchange Server 2010.